J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Introduction

-This paper is structured as follows: Sect.~\ref{sec:data} describes the dataset and sample selection.
-Section 3 outlines the methodology, including quality cuts, spectral energy distribution (SED) fitting, and the 1/$V_{\text{max}}$ method for deriving the SMF in J-PLUS DR3 for quiescent and star-forming galaxies.
-Section 4 presents the results, including the SMF for quiescent, star-forming, and all galaxies along with the quiescent fraction.
+This paper is structured as follows.
+Section~\ref{sec:data} describes the dataset and sample selection.
+Section 3 outlines the methodology, including quality cuts, spectral energy distribution (SED) fitting, and the 1/$V_{\text{max}}$ method for deriving the SMF in J-PLUS DR3 for Q and SF galaxies.
+Section 4 presents the results, including the SMF for Q, SF, and all galaxies, along with the Q fraction.
 The discussion and conclusions are provided in Sects.~\ref{sec:Discussion} and \ref{sec:Conclusions}.
-Throughout this work, we adopt a $\Lambda$CDM cosmology with $H_{0} = 70 \ \text{km} \ \text{s}^{-1} \ \text{Mpc}^{-1}$, $h_{0} = 0.7$, $\Omega_{m} = 0.3$, and $\Omega_{\Lambda} = 0.7$.
+Throughout this work, we adopt a Lambda cold dark matter ($\Lambda$CDM) cosmology with $H_{0} = 70 \ \text{km} \ \text{s}^{-1} \ \text{Mpc}^{-1}$, $h = 0.7$, $\Omega_{m} = 0.3$, and $\Omega_{\Lambda} = 0.7$.